 - Cassandra Clare wrote another amazing novel.
 This novel was a spin off from characters we saw in The Mortal Instruments series.
 It had tons of plot twists, wonderful character developments, and a bit of a mystery.
 I could half see the ending coming, but the ending still got to me.

 - This novella had three short stories inside.
 The short stories were unique and quiet memorable.
 Of course, my favorite short story was “Clockwork Girl”.
 However, I’d argue that all three stories were great.

 - Ready Player One – Ernest Cline

-- Since the movie trailers were out, it was time to read this book.
-The book was great.
+- Since the movie trailer was out, it was time to read the book.
+It was great.
 If you love the idea of living in a video game, you’d love where this book takes that idea.

 - Turtles All the Way Down – John Green

 - I had only ever read one John Green book before.
-However, this book was way better than The Fault in our Stars in my opinion.
-This story was less predictable and had interesting theories throughout.
+But this book was way better than The Fault in our Stars in my opinion.
+It was less predictable and had interesting theories throughout.

 - Warcross – Marie Lu

 - I know; Marie Lu made the list twice with this one.
 This book reminded me of Ready Player One, but not in a bad way.
 Both books portrayed living in a video game well with their own ideas.
 The characters felt more dynamic in this book than Ready Player One though.